 In the declared interference, the University of California, acting on behalf of itself and the University of Vienna, and Emmanuelle Charpentier were designated as the senior party and Broad was designated as the junior party.
 In an interference proceeding, the junior party has the burden of proof and presents its priority evidence first.
 The declaration of interference defined the invention that is subject to the declaration of interference, also referred to as "the count," as relating to a method that involves contacting a target DNA in a eukaryotic cell with certain defined CRISPR/Cas9 components for the purpose of cleaving or editing a target DNA molecule or modulating transcription of at least one gene encoded thereon.
 All of the claims in the pending U.S. patent application that is owned by the University of California, the University of Vienna, and Emmanuelle Charpentier and all of the claims in the 12 U.S. patents and one pending U.S. patent application that are co-owned by Broad and MIT, and in some cases Harvard, and in-licensed by us were implicated in the interference.
-The University of California, the University of Vienna, and Emmanuelle Charpentier are listed as applicants on U.S. Serial No. 13/842,859.
-The University of California derives rights in U.S. Serial No. 13/842,859 from an assignment by Dr. Jennifer Doudna and certain other inventors listed on such application.
-Caribou Biosciences has reported that it has an exclusive license to patent rights from the University of California and the University of Vienna.
-Intellia Therapeutics has reported that it has an exclusive license to such rights from Caribou Biosciences in certain fields.
+The University of California, the University of California derives rights in U.S. Serial No. 13/842,859 from an assignment by Dr. Jennifer Doudna and certain other inventors listed on such application.
+Caribou Biosciences has reported that it has an exclusive license to such rights from Caribou Biosciences in certain fields.
 CRISPR Therapeutics, ERS Genomics, and TRACR Hematology, also our competitors, have reported that they have exclusively licensed such patent rights from Emmanuelle Charpentier.
 Further, Dr. Doudna was a founder of our company and entered into a consulting agreement with us at the time of our founding.
-However, Dr. Doudna gave notice of termination of that agreem as the motions or preliminary motions phase while the second is referred to as the priority phase.
-In the first phase, each party may raise issues including but not limited to those relating to the patentability of a party's claims based on prior art, written description, and enablement.
-A party also may seek an earlier priority benefit or may challenge whether the declaration of interference was proper in the first place.
-Priority, or a determination of who first invented the commonly claimed invention, is determined in the second phase of an interference.
+However, Dr. Doudna gave notice of termination of that agreement in May 2014 after less than seven months of service, and she has had no further engagement in our business since that time.
+Dr. Doudna is also a founder of Caribou Biosciences and has been publicly identified as an advisor to Intellia Therapeutics, each

 As a result of the declaration of interference, an adversarial proceeding in the USPTO before the PTAB was initiated.
 An interference is declared to ultimately determine priority, specifically which party was first to invent the commonly claimed invention.
 An interference is typically divided into two phases.
-The first phase is typically referred to
+The first phase is typically referred to as the motions or preliminary motions phase while the second is referred to as the priority phase.
+In the first phase, each party may raise issues including but not limited to those relating to the patentability of a party's claims based on prior art, written description, and enablement.
+A party also may seek an earlier priority benefit or may challenge whether the declaration of interference was proper in the first place.
+Priority, or a determination of who first invented the commonly claimed invention, is determined in the second phase of an interference.